Title: Associate Professor

 Office: Erwin 115

-Alex Albright's most recent publications include "Mose McQuitty's Band and Minstrel Days, 1899-1937," about early African-American circus musicians (Bandwagon: The Journal of the Circus Historical Society, 60.3 : 6-47) and "Prague Bluegrass Spring" (Bluegrass Unlimited, Oct.
+Alex Albright's essay "On Bluegrass, Beer and Some Barbecue, and a Few Weeks in Prague" appears in the current issue of storySouth.
+Albright's most recent publications include "Mose McQuitty's Band and Minstrel Days, 1899-1937," about early African-American circus musicians (Bandwagon: The Journal of the Circus Historical Society, 60.3 : 6-47) and "Prague Bluegrass Spring" (Bluegrass Unlimited, Oct.
 2016: 42-45).
 He is the author of The Forgotten First: B-1 and the Integration of the Modern Navy, which was a finalist for the 2014 Montaigne Medal and winner of a 2014 Willie Parker Peace History Book Award from the NC Society of Historians.
 He has also edited four collections of poetry, including A. R. Ammons: The North Carolina Poems and Ammons' The Mule Poems, a limited edition letterpress chapbook.
 He was editor of the North Carolina Literary Review, 1991-96 (MLA's Best New Journal, 1994).
 He wrote and produced both the UNC-TV documentary Boogie in Black and White and "Coming into Freedom: the End of the Civil War in North Carolina," an outdoor musical drama with the NC Symphony that starred Louise Anderson.
 His nonfiction has appeared in American Film Review, Black Film Review, Living Blues, and the anthologies Good Country People, Kerouac at the Wild Boar, and Dream Garden: The Poetic Vision of Fred Chappell.

 He is recipient of the department's Bertie Fearing Excellence in Teaching Award; the Roberts Award for Literary Inspiration; the R. Hunt Parker Award for Lifetime Contributions to NC Literature; the Jack Kerouac Literary Prize; and most recently with his wife, Elizabeth, the Brown-Hudson Award from the North Carolina Folklore Society.